 “Oh!” go the sceptics confidently, “Surely we all know how to breathe!”

 My challenge when I deliver a breathing workshop is that the room is mostly full of sceptics.
-This is sometimes verbally shared with me as attendees enter the space.
+This is sometimes verbally shared with me as attendees enter the breathing workshop.

 The fastest way to convert a breathing sceptic is for the person to feel a difference – my words mean nothing compared to the learning they get from their body with my guidance.

 To on-board my sceptics, I start by building awareness of how they currently breathe.
 Give someone a bit of skin in the game and you start to weaken their scepticism.
 Plus, it’s fun.